qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 From within QGIS, the :guilabel:`Advanced` tab offers a way to manage these settings through the :guilabel:`Advanced Settings Editor`.
-After you promise to be careful, the widget is populated with a tree of all the existing settings, whose value you can directly edit.
+After you promise to be careful, the widget is populated with a tree of all the existing settings, and you can edit their value.
 Right-click over a setting or a group and you can delete it (to add a setting or group, you have to edit the :file:`QGIS3.ini` file).
 Changes are automatically saved in the :file:`QGIS3.ini` file.